This post may contain affiliate links. Please read my disclosure and privacy policy.

 When the waffle looks golden, it’s done!
 Use a fork to remove it from the waffle maker and repeat with the remaining batter.
 You should get 5 to 6 waffles from this batch, if you’re using a classic-style waffle iron.
 (Belgian waffle makers require double the batter, FYI.)

 Transfer the waffles to a wire rack to cool as you finish cooking the rest.
-This will allow air circulation, so the bottom of the waffles won’t get soggy as they cool.
+This will allow air to circulate, so the bottoms of the waffles won’t get soggy as they cool.

 waffles cooling on a wire rack in the kitchen.